Intrapartum care -Labor and delivery part2

 history of multiple abdominal surgeries as a child.

 54) .
-A primipara has been admitted at 4 cm with a breech presentation
+A primipara admitted at 4 cm with intact membranes who, 3 hours later, is 5 cm

 Your score is